bateman/dblp-search-ext/README.md

 # dblp-search-ext

-A simple Chromim extension to ease searching papers on DBLP
+A simple Chromium extension to ease the process of searching papers on [dblp.org](https://dblp.org) and copy BibTeX entries.